sabegg2/Project3/README.md

 - Wind direction in degrees (North: 0°, East: 90°);

-- Wind speed in meters per second.
+- Wind speed in meters per second;

 - Wind elevation in degrees (3D anemometer only).